ArcanaFramework/arcana/_sources/data_model.rst.txt

 they are in BIDS format, or whether files in an XNAT archive mount can be accessed directly (i.e. as exposed to the container service), or only via the API.

-There are four data store classes in the :mod:`arcana.dirtree.data` and :mod:`arcana.medimage.data` arcana sub-packages:
+There are currently four supported store classes in the main, `arcana-bids` and `arcana-xnat` packages

-* :class:`.SimpleStore` - access data organised within an arbitrary directory tree on the file system
+* :class:`.DirTree` - access data organised within an arbitrary directory tree on the file system
 * :class:`.Bids` - access data on file systems organised in the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io/>`__
 * :class:`.Xnat` - access data stored in XNAT_ repositories vi its REST API
 * :class:`.XnatViaCS` - access data stored in XNAT_ via its `container service <https://wiki.xnat.org/container-service/using-the-container-service-122978908.html>`_